 Rather than trust in God, self-reliance is a main tenet of the doomsday prepping movement.
 Many doomsday preppers don’t want to have to depend on anyone else or any other institution—or God—to take care of them.
 They are determined to take care of themselves—and do it their own way.

-There is no better way to prepare for prophesied turbulent times ahead than to develop a close relationship with God through prayer, Bible study, fasting, meditation and fellowship with other believers.
+There is no better way to prepare for the end times and the prophesied turbulent times ahead than to develop a close relationship with God through prayer, Bible study, fasting, meditation and fellowship with other believers.
 James 4:8 promises that if we draw near to Him, He will draw near to us.
 He is the ultimate true security.

 “Truly, if we are preparing spiritually—which means striving for a close relationship with God—we have nothing to fear, because God protects those who are His,” Mr. Horchak concludes.
 “God is the only One who can provide protection from global calamity and catastrophes, and He is the only source of true security.”